jolle11/MouseFree-To-Do-List/README.md

 ### JAVASCRIPT

 -   Create classes needed
--   Create functions for A, C, U and D.
+-   Create functions for A, C, U and D. HALFWAY
+    -   When key is pressed display correct title.
+    -   When key is pressed display corresponding to do's.
 -   Create function for UP/DOWN ARROWS.
 -   Create function for NUMBERS (1-9).
 -   Create function for number 0.